cashcash-project/cashcash/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each CashCash Core release.
+The project leader is the release manager for each CashCash - CSBit release.

 Copyright
 ---------